Gender & Women’s rights

-It is important that the labour market is regulated to ensure compliance with Constitutional and international standards.
-Several SDGs and ILO core conventions cover various aspects of working conditions including; […] reduction of inequality, quality education and gender equality.
-The relevant SDG targets include: […] 2.3 (double the agricultural productivity and incomes of small scale food producers, in particular women, indigenous peoples, family farmers, pastoralists and fishers); 4.5 (eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable including persons with disabilities, indigenous peoples and children in vulnerable situations); 5.2 (eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking, sexual and other types of exploitation); and 8.5 (achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value); 8.8 (protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment); Other Constitutional rights related to labour include […] equality and freedom from discrimination under Article 27, specifically including the equal rights of women and men to opportunities in the economic sphere and the dictate that, no person shall discriminate against another person directly or indirectly on grounds including sex, health status, religion, ethnic origin, disability and social origin.
+It is imperative that the labour market is regulated to ensure compliance with constitutional, legal and international standards.
+Several SDGs and ILO core conventions cover various aspects of working conditions including decent work and economic growth, reduction of inequality, quality education and gender equality.
+The SDG targets include: […] 3 (double the agricultural productivity and incomes of small- scale food producers, in particular women, […]); 4.5 (eliminate gender disparities in education and ensure equal access to all levels of education and vocational training for the vulnerable, including persons with disabilities, indigenous peoples and children in vulnerable situations); 5.2 (eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation); and 8.5 (achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value).
+Others are 8.8 (protect labour rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment), and 16.2 (end abuse, exploitation, trafficking and all forms of violence against and torture of children).

-During the stakeholders’ consultations the following concerns were identified:
+During the stakeholders’ consultation the following concerns were identified:

 CHAPTER THREE: POLICY ACTIONS

 3.1.
 Pillar 1: The State Duty to Protect [Pages 16-18]

 i.
 Introduce a requirement for conducting Human Rights due diligence including the particular impacts on gender before approval of licences/permits to businesses;